 Dexter as a breed began in the nineteenth century in Ireland as a dual-purpose milk and beef breed.
 But with increasing modernisation in farming methods their popularity waned until they became fully paid-up members of the Rare Breed Society.
 Fortunately these small but extremely hardy and resilient cattle regained their popularity with the modern smallholders and now their future is a lot more secure.

-Our initial herd of 2 increased with the purchase of a pregnant cow with a heifer calf at foot and now stands at some 17 cattle – a mixture of cows, steers and our own impressive stock bull.
+Our initial herd of 2 increased with the purchase of a pregnant cow with a heifer calf at foot and now stands at some 40 cattle – a mixture of cows with calves at foot, steers and our own impressive stock bull.

 Due to the hardiness of these cattle they prefer to live out all year round, enjoying the freedom of grazing in the summer sunshine, but finding shelter in our open barns during the harsh winters of North Wales, feeding on our home-produced hay and silage.
 This natural grass diet helps to give this beef its unique and unparalleled flavour.